All Episodes

 It didn't have to look like they're confused.

-It didn't have to look like there's an intramural war, a civil war going in with within Republican ranks.
+It didn't have to look like there's an intramural war, a civil war going in within Republican ranks.

 Maybe we get there.